 All robberies that do not qualify as first-degree robberies are considered second-degree robberies under California law.

-The potential punishment robbery in California is severe, but thankfully there are a variety of potential legal defenses your attorney can use to have your charges reduced or even win an acquittal at trial.
-Some of the most common defenses in a robbery case include:Good Faith Belief
+The punishment for robbery in California is severe, but thankfully there are a variety of potential legal defenses a robbery defense attorney serving Los Angeles can use to have your charges reduced or even win an acquittal at trial.

 There are limited circumstances where you could be charged with both crimes.
-One example would be if you broke into a home with the intent to commit a theft, only to encounter the homeowner.
-If you then took property directly from the homeowner through the use of force or fear, you would likely be guilty of both burglary and robbery.Hiring the Right Whittier Criminal Defense Attorney
+For example if you broke into a home with the intent to commit a theft, only to encounter the homeowner.
+If you then took property directly from the homeowner through the use of force or fear, you would likely be guilty of both burglary and robbery.Hiring the Right Los Angeles Robbery Defense Attorney